lloiser/go-debug/README.md

 * `Debug`: compile and debug the current package
 * `Test`: compile and debug the tests of the current package

 It's possible to create additional configurations by creating a file and setting the path in the `go-debug` setting `Configuration File`.
 You can even specify multiple configurations by separating the paths in this setting with commas.
-Relative paths will be resolved relative to the current open working directory.
+Relative paths will be resolved relative to the current project.

 Such a configuration file looks like: